-Trial scheduled for county coroner Wavis Jordan
+Date to be determined for trial of county coroner Wavis Jordan on Oct...

-Seven months after Missouri Attorney General Andrew Bailey filed suit to remove Cape Girardeau County coroner Wavis Jordan from office, the trial is set for Thursday, Oct.
+Seven months after Missouri Attorney General Andrew Bailey filed suit to remove Cape Girardeau County coroner Wavis Jordan from office the judge ruling over the case will determine if it's ready for trial on Thursday, Oct.
 3.

 Per the petition filed by Attorney General Andrew Bailey, the AG alleges Jordan: